braver/programmingfonts/blog.md

 > "The design of Cutive, and this monospace sister family Cutive Mono, is based on a number of classic typewriter typefaces, in particular the faces of IBM's 'Executive,' and the older 'Smith-Premier.'" [...](http://www.google.com/fonts/specimen/Cutive+Mono)

 Cutive is a thin and light typewriter font with subtle serifs.
 A fresh and modern take on the classic style, this wonderful writer's typeface covers the basic western character set.
-It doesn't have true bold and italic, but that shouldn't hold you back.
+It doesn't have true bold and italic, and zero's and o's aren't very distinct, but that shouldn't hold you back.
 Get your Hemingway on and blog away with this modern classic.

 2012, typewriter, github, serif